mbakhoff/synchronization-template/readme.md

 Implement your own CompletableFuture.
 It should have the following functionality:

-* a `get` method that returns the value or blocks until it's available.
+* a `get` method that returns the value or blocks the calling thread until it's available.
 * a `complete` method to set the value and unblock the waiting threads.
 * a `completeExceptionally` method to set an exception and unblock the waiting threads.